The Benefits of Eating Pistachios During Pregnancy

 Bottom Line

-It can be a smart decision for an expectant mother to include pistachios or pistas in her diet.
-However, moderate consumption is strongly advised to enjoy its nutritional advantages.
+A handful of pistachios acts as a powerhouse of nutrients, and it can be a smart decision for an expectant mother to include pistachios, also popularly called ‘pistas’, in her diet.
+However, moderate consumption is strongly advised to enjoy its nutritional advantages and avoid side effects.

 FAQs